B-Ricey763/resume/resume.typ

   name: "Stripe",
   date: "May 2026 - August 2026",
   location: "South San Francisco, CA",
-  [Created MCP tools used by legal, billing, and sales teams to discover and fitler sellers contracts from across Stripe], [Designing and implementing an AI assistant for Contract Hub to streamline admin contract workflows], [Actively researching improved OCR and text extraction for contract PDFs to increase LLM effectiveness and accuracy ] )
+  [Prototyped and iterated on an  AI assistant for Contract Hub to save the onboarding team \~20 hours per week], [Discovered an OCR text extraction strategy for contract PDFs to increase LLM metadata extraction effectiveness by 12%], [Created MCP tools used by legal, billing, and sales teams to discover and fitler sellers contracts from across Stripe] )

 #exp_item(